SpaCE-Lab-MSU/Avian-Interaction-Database/L0/AvianInteractionData_ENTRY_INSTRUCTIONS.md

 c) Enter interactions for the species you selected by designating the selected species in "species1_scientific" and "species1_common" in your file, and the species it interacts with in "species2_scientific" and "species2_common", based on evidence from Birds of the World Online.
 Refer to [**`AvianInteractionData_metadata.csv`**](AvianInteractionData_metadata.csv) for rules about how to enter each column, and the information below:

 **URLs & Notes**
 - *Important:* you need to copy-paste the full URL for each URL page that has the source(s) of the interaction.
-Separate URLs are entered in “sourceA_URL”, “sourceB_URL” etc. if there are multiple BOW pages with information on the same interaction (e.g., “behavior” and “Introduction” pages for example).
-Then each text pertaining to the interaction is copied into the corresponding notes column: notesA for sourceA_URL, etc.
+Separate URLs are entered in separate rows if there are multiple BOW pages with information on the same interaction (e.g., “behavior” and “Introduction” pages for example).
+For separate locations of source information, each text pertaining to the interaction is copied into the corresponding notes column: notes for source, but on a separate row.

  - A full URL looks like this so that “behavior” is visible: https://birdsoftheworld-org.proxy2.cl.msu.edu/bow/species/gofwoo/cur/behavior.

 - Refer to the species1 account on Birds of the World Online.
 Note that the website contains a table of contents with different sections (Introduction, Systematics, Appearance, etc.).
 Most of the information relevant to species interactions will occur in a few of these (namely, Behavior, Breeding, Habitat).
 However, please skim through ALL SECTIONS to be sure we catch all interactions with other birds.

-- When entering information into the Notes columns associated with the URL (e.g., **notesA** corresponds to **sourceA_URL**), you must copy-paste enough sentences that capture the context of the interaction.
+- When entering information into the **notes** column, you must copy-paste enough sentences that capture the context of the interaction.
 Many times this is copying an entire paragraph.
 First, copy-paste the Section and Heading of the paragraph (e.g., "Behavior: Agonistic Behavior"), then copy-paste the paragraph that includes the interaction.
-You may have several rows with the same **notesA** and **sourceA_URL** because there are many pairwise interactions from the same text passage.
+You may have several rows with the same **notes** and **source_URL** because there are many pairwise interactions from the same text passage.
 If the passage of text copied in the Notes cells has an old species name, don't change it there.
 Instead, indicate name changes in the **name_changes** column.

 - If there are more than 4 pages that an interaction is listed on, or you have more than 4 notes about an interaction, make a new line for the interaction, and continue adding additional notes to the second line.
 Do not add multiple URLs to a single cell.
 Make the n_studies number the same for both rows, since they are referencing the same interaction from the same article.